antonyebrown/DOE_Guide/README.md

 ## Ao Simulation and MTBCF

-Please see the companion code in Python for this example.
+Please see the [companion code in Python](https://github.com/antonyebrown/DOE_Guide/blob/main/Design%20of%20Experiments%20Using%20R%20skpr%20Guide%20(Part%202).ipynb) for this example.

 ## Power Curve Generation